json-api/json-api/format/index.md

 ### Updating Resources <a href="#crud-updating" id="crud-updating" class="headerlink"></a>

-To update an individual resource send a `PUT` request to the URL that represents the resource.
-The request **MUST** include a single top-level resource object.
+A resource's attributes and relationships can be updated by sending a `PUT` request to the URL that represents the resource.

 The URL for a resource can be obtained:

 * from the `self` link in the resource object
 * for a *data object*, the original URL that was used to `GET` the document

+The `PUT` request **MUST** include a single resource object as primary data.

 For example: